ShadowNoctis/todo-console-app/README.md

 # Python Todo Console App

 `python main.py` To Run The Program.
-Make Sure you have python installed, if not https://www.python.org/.
+Make Sure you have python installed on your computer to run the program, https://www.python.org/.